Nicias: Appeal for reinforcements

-Eclipse and death
+Eclipse, capture, and execution

 There was a delay until the arrival in Syracuse of another large contingent of reinforcements.
 Nicias then agreed that the Athenians must withdraw.
 On 27 August, the night of their proposed departure, there was a lunar eclipse.
 One characteristic of the pious Nicias was his blind faith in omens.
 He was foremost in pronouncing the eclipse as an evil omen, and again delayed the Athenian withdrawal, this time fatally.

 On 3 September, the Syracusans and their allies attacked the Athenian fleet and won a great victory.
 Eurymedon was killed.
 With Athenian morale crushed, the Syracusans raised a boom across the mouth of the Great Harbour.
 The Athenians tried to break out, and the decisive battle was fought on 9 September.
 The fleet was comprehensively defeated, and the army had to withdraw inland.
 Hermocrates had managed to blockade most westward routes and, on 18 September, the Athenians were surrounded at the Assinaros river.
 Nicias surrendered to Gylippus, but the Spartan could not alter the intent of the Syracusans.

 Large numbers of Athenians and their allies were massacred, others were enslaved, and some were imprisoned.
-Nicias and Demosthenes were among the latter.
-They died in prison, though it is uncertain if by execution, starvation, or torture.
+Nicias and Demosthenes were among the latter, and soon they were both executed despite orders from Spartan commanders not to, hoping to be brought to Sparta.